Your garden in MARCH

 There are some pruning jobs to do this month.
 Reduce the stems of bush and shrub roses by at least a third, cutting above a strong growing, outward-facing bud.
 Late summer flowering Clematis can also be pruned, by cutting stems back to a healthy bud, and the bright red stems of Cornus should be cut down to just above ground level to encourage them to produce more vibrant colour next winter.

 Put supports in place now for tall growing perennials and, if you mow your grass, keep the mower blades high at first, lowering them after the first few cuts.

 MARCH ON THE VEG PLOT

-Weather permitting, direct sow chard, spinach, peas, broad beans, carrots, lettuce, spring onion, turnips and beetroot, using cloche or fleece if needed.
-Or again, start off in the greenhouse or in pots on the windowsill, to plant out when it feels warmer.
+Weather permitting by the middle of the month, direct sow chard, spinach, peas, broad beans, carrots, lettuce, spring onion, turnips and beetroot.
+Cover with cloches or fleece to improve conditions or start off in the greenhouse in pots to plant out when it feels warmer.

 Towards the end of March, plant out first early potatoes.
 These may be through before the last frosts, so you will have to have some fleece handy to cover the emerging foliage if it is forecast.